-Specialist magistrates sit in the Family Court, dealing with private and public law cases
+Specially trained magistrates sit as Tier 1 judges in the Family Court, dealing with public and private law cases

 What cases are dealt with by Tier 1 judges in the Family Court?